hashgraph/stablecoin-studio/cli/README.md

 If there are no accounts in the file for the default network, a warning message will be displayed and a list of all the accounts in the file will be shown.

-When an account is selected, the main menu shown in the previous image is accessed.
+When an account is selected, the main menu (shown in the previous image) is accessed.
 It will operate in the network to which the account belongs.

 #### Main Menu

-From the main menu users are able to use the following functions:
+From the main menu users are able to use the following actions:

 1. Create a new Stable Coin
 2. Manage imported tokens